 - CBS StatLine Open Data: statistical data in StatLine can be provided in the form of datasets via Open Data.

 - CBS Microdata: anonymized data at the level of private individuals or companies.
 These data are more detailed and more specific than the StatLine data, and can even be combined with your own datasets.
 You analyse the microdata of CBS from any secure workplace via a secure Internet connection (Remote Access).
-More specific information on accessing Microdata can be found in the CBS service catalogue and the Microdata guidelines.
-An overview of available Microdata can be found in the Microdata catalogue.
+More specific information on accessing Microdata an on overview of available data can be found in the Microdata catalogue.
 To get permission to use the CBS Microdata, follow the steps described below.

 All microdata will remain in the secure CBS environment.
 Researchers only have access to the data needed for their own research.
 Researchers use the secure environment made available to them, in which they can store draft versions, syntaxes and output.
-If they wish to export (draft) results from the secured environment, the export will be carried out by CBS, for more information see here.
-CBS will verify that the results do not contain any identifiable data.
+If they wish to export (draft) results from the secured environment, the export will be carried out by CBS, read CBS info on Export of Information.
+If you wish to export (draft) results from the secured environment, CBS will check whether your results do not contain any disclosure risk.

 - The entire process (from handing in your first research proposal to actually accessing the data you required) may take a few weeks, depending on the exact request.

-- To apply for access to Microdata you have to submit an application form to start a research project.
-Please fill in the excel application form research project and mail this to email@example.com.
+- To apply for access to Microdata you have to submit an excel application form research project and the pdf template for the research proposal.
+Fill in the forms and mail this to firstname.lastname@example.org.
 You don’t have to fill in the form completely when it’s your first application, CBS will contact you and help you further.

 - Formulate the research project together with CBS, specifying the required datasets and costs